Exam complaints

 A complaint can be submitted on your own behalf, but it is also possible to add co-complainants if several people want to complain together, e.g. about the assessment of a group project.
 Co-complainants receive a copy of emails sent to the person who sent the complaint and only have viewing access to the system.
 It is important to ensure that consent is obtained from any co-complainants before they are added to the complaint in the system.

-Complaints can be submitted regarding:
+Complaints can be submitted regarding the following:

 1. Legal issues (e.g. non-compliance with rules and legislation)